...

 Answer: “Well we have kids together so I filed as head of household and claimed her and the kids on my tax return.”

-I let him know that he and his ex may be common-law married.
-“Common Law marriage is something that exists in Texas, although it is called Informal Marriage under the Family Code.”
+I told him that he and his ex might be common-law married.
+“Common-law marriage exists in Texas, though it’s called Informal Marriage under the Family Code,” I explained.

 In this article, we will discuss some of the common questions people have regarding common law marriage in Texas.